-The Prince’s Trust and Marks and Spencer (M&S) launched the first Make Your Mark programme in July 2013, which saw jobs offered to all young people who passed each element of the programme.
+The Prince’s Trust and Marks and Spencer (M&S) launched the first Marks and Start programme in July 2013, which saw jobs offered to all young people who passed each element of the programme.

 See for yourselves how the Make Your Mark programme transforms young lives.

 Since then, over 3,000 young people have gone through the scheme, with over 70% going into temporary jobs within M&S immediately after the programme.

 Marks and Start is a training and mentoring scheme that gives unemployed young people the skills, experience and confidence they need to find a job.
 One of the young people who was offered a role following completion of the Marks and Start programme is Shannon Griffiths.

 Shannon, 21, from Bradford, can’t remember a time when she didn’t worry or feel self-conscious.